Ray Brown (runner)

 Ray Brown (born August 11, 1961) is a retired American middle-distance runner who competed primarily in the 800 meters.
 An indoor specialist, he represented his country at four consecutive World Indoor Championships starting in 1987 and made the final once, in 1989.
 In addition, he is a four-time national indoor champion.

+Running for the Virginia Cavaliers track and field team, Brown finished 3rd in the 800 m at the 1982 NCAA Division I Outdoor Track and Field Championships.